Nick Green (baseball): Boston Red Sox

 On June 21, 2009, Green hit a first pitch walk-off home run to lead the Boston Red Sox to a 6-5 victory over the Braves.
 Green's only other career walk-off home run was coincidentally against the Red Sox while he was playing for the Braves.

 On August 27, 2009, Green made his Major League pitching debut against the Chicago White Sox.
 After starter Junichi Tazawa struggled in early innings, Red Sox manager Terry Francona told Green that he would pitch the eighth inning.
 Green went into the dugout cages and pitched to outfielder Rocco Baldelli, who reported that Green had a full repertoire of pitches, including a two-seam fastball, and surprisingly enough a slider.
 Green was confused at first as to why he was pitching the eighth, and who would be pitching the ninth.
 With the Red Sox not scoring enough runs to warrant a new pitcher, Francona made the decision to have Green pitch in the ninth inning as well.
 During his two innings of scoreless relief, Green walked 3 batters and allowed no hits and no runs on 35 pitches.
 He topped out at 90 mph on his fastball.
 He also threw one slider in the game.
 Green was the first Red Sox position player to go at least two innings of relief and not give up a hit since 1944.
 Green was also the first Red Sox position player to pitch multiple innings in a game since David McCarty did it in 2004.

 Los Angeles Dodgers

 On January 11, 2010, Green signed a minor league contract with the Los Angeles Dodgers.

-On April 4, 2010, he was the last man cut from the Major League roster out of spring training, and accepted his assignment to the Albuquerque Isotopes, the Dodgers' Triple-A franchise.
+On April 4, he was the last man cut from the Major League roster out of spring training, and accepted his assignment to the Albuquerque Isotopes, the Dodgers' Triple-A franchise.
 He was promoted to the Dodgers on May 4, when Rafael Furcal was placed on the disabled list.
 On May 28, he was designated for assignment, and returned to the Isotopes.
 He was released by the Dodgers on June 16.

 Toronto Blue Jays

-On June 18, 2010, he signed a major league contract with the Toronto Blue Jays.
-Mike McCoy was sent down to make room for him.
-On July 17, 2010, he was designated for assignment to make room for pitcher Shaun Marcum, and refused minor league assignment, electing to be a free agent.
+On June 18, 2010, Green signed a major league contract with the Toronto Blue Jays, with Mike McCoy being sent down to make room for him.
+On July 17, he was designated for assignment to make room for pitcher Shaun Marcum, and refused minor league assignment, electing to be a free agent.